How Can a Business Wargaming Conquer Risk and Apprehension?

 Participants also get real-life experience, making decisions under the same pressures they would in life.
 Yet business wargaming is safe and allows participants to fail.

 Many companies use the business wargaming process to attempt to "break" existing plans.
-They can identify the potential failure points and assess their resilience to their supply chains or program roll-outs.
+They can identify potential failure points and assess their resilience to supply chains or program rollouts.
 This approach has the advantage that everyone involved feels free to share their opinions without fear of judgment.

-Participants can see the possible consequences of their choices through business wargaming.
+Through business wargaming, participants can see the possible consequences of their choices.
 They can play a role in a real-life, interactive environment to gain insight into the thoughts of customers, regulators, patients, competitors, regulators, media, or other stakeholders.
 They can see the whole picture from both an outside-in and inside-out perspective.

 This can be especially helpful for identifying unknowns, unintended outcomes, and false assumptions.

-The "back from the future" business wargaming method is where participants create a future state and then work on plans to achieve that destination.
+The “back from the future” business wargaming method involves participants creating a future state and then working on plans to achieve that destination.
 This approach can address major planning issues such as sustainability, climate change, potential joint ventures, mergers and acquisitions, and digitalization impacts.

-War games are either oriented toward the future explicitly or implicitly.
+War games are either explicitly or implicitly oriented toward the future.
 The process seeks to harvest the predictive power of game theory.
 Corporate war games that simulate multiple actors in a market can provide great insight and increase organizational agility.

 However, mathematics is not the only key to successful wargaming.
 Interaction is more important than algebra when trying to gain support for a new strategy.